Skip to main content

 Medical emergencies require a quick response and a highly trained staff.
-King's Daughters' provides emergency care 24 hours a day, 7 days a week,accessing advanced diagnostic tests, high-resolution imagery, and a fully staffed laboratory.
+Norton KDH provides emergency care 24 hours a day, 7 days a week, accessing advanced diagnostic tests, high-resolution imagery and a fully staffed laboratory.
 If needed in certain critical, life-saving situations, helicopter transport is available from our campus.

 When to seek Emergency Room Care

-• Allergic reaction where it's hard to breathe
+• An allergic reaction when it’s hard to breathe

 • Heart attack